-- Continuing transition to the revised classification of Plant Community Types in eastern NSW into the Biodiversity Offset Scheme and Biodiversity Assessment Method.
+- Continuing transition to the revised classification of Plant Community Types in eastern New South Wales into the Biodiversity Offsets Scheme and Biodiversity Assessment Method.
 The Plant Community Types will be easier to use in land use decisions and biodiversity assessments and provide greater confidence, certainty and transparency.

 - Updating BAM Calculator data and releasing system enhancements.